St Stephen's Uniting Church (formerly Presbyterian)

 C

-• a new Scharf Mixture for the Choir organ;
+• a new Scharf Mixture was added to the Choir organ;

-• a new 4' Principal rank for the Great organ.
+• a new 4' Principal rank was added to the the Great organ.
 The old 4' Principal rank became the new 2' Fifteenth, with the old 2' rank becoming the new Tweflth;

 • a 16' Posaune and a 4' Schalmei were added to the Pedal department;

-• removal of the Celeste and Vox Humana from the Swell division;
+• the Celeste and Vox Humana were removed from the Swell division;

-• removal of Choir Clarinet.
-(This was intended to have been replaced with the Krummhorn, which is currently “prepared” but not installed);
+• the Choir Clarinet was removed (this was intended to have been replaced with the Krummhorn, which was 'prepared for' but not installed);

-• removal of the 32’ Harmonic Bass from the Pedal division;
+• the 32’ Harmonic Bass was disconnected from the Pedal division;

 Photo: MQ (Jan 2010)